Pre-Book eCA & avoid last-minute rush

 • User Rating4.8 Star User Rating

-In India, the income tax slabs are structured in a progressive manner, where the tax rates increase as the income levels rise.
+In India, the income tax slabs used to be structured in a progressive manner, where the tax rates increase as the income level rises.
 Senior citizens aged 60 years and above but below 80 years and super senior citizens aged 80 years and above are provided with certain tax benefits and concessions.
-Let us talk about in detail the tax provisions applicable to the resident senior citizen and super senior citizen.
+However, in the Union Budget 2023, the government made the new tax regime the default tax regime.
+The new tax regime has the same tax slab for every taxpayer in India, which makes it the simplest ever tax regime.
+While seniors can still opt for the Old Tax Regime (OTR) with its progressive slabs, let’s talk about the tax provisions applicable to the resident senior citizen and super senior citizen in the old tax regime in detail.

 Who are senior citizens and super senior citizens?

-For income tax purposes Individuals who are aged 60 years and above but below 80 years are called senior citizens.
+For income tax purposes, Resident individuals who are aged 60 years and above but below 80 years in the previous year or 1st day of AY are called senior citizens.

-Further, Individuals aged 80 years and above are called super senior citizens.
+Further, Resident individuals aged 80 years and older in the previous year or 1st day of AY are called super senior citizens.

 What are the sources of income for senior citizens and super senior citizens?